Spend a day Exploring Palm Beach Sydney

 The Bible Garden is very much a hidden gem; in fact, many people give up trying to find it.
 Lucky for me on my first visit, I was with a local who often visited to sit and study in the peace.

 The garden was created in the 1960s by a local man in memory of his wife, like Wendy’s Secret Garden at Lavender Bay.
-He decided to include all the plants mentioned in the bible hence its name.
+He included all the plants mentioned in the bible hence its name.

 Check out the lifestyles of the rich and famous